-C403.4..2 Dual duct and mixing VAV systems, terminal devices.
+C403.4.4.2 Dual duct and mixing VAV systems, terminal devices.
 Systems that have one warm air duct and one cool air duct shall use terminal devices which are capable of reducing the flow from one duct to a minimum before mixing of air from the other duct takes place.

+C403.4.4.3 Reserved.

+C403.4.4.4 Fractional hp fan motors.
+Motors for fans that are not less than 1/12 hp (0.082 kW) and less than 1 hp (0.746 kW) shall be electronically commutated motors or shall have a minimum motor efficiency of 70 percent, rated in accordance with DOE 10 CFR 431.
+These motors shall also have the means to adjust motor speed for either balancing or remote control.
+The use of belt-driven fans to sheave adjustments for airflow balancing instead of a varying motor speed shall be permitted.

+Exceptions: The following motors are not required to comply with this section:

+Motors in the airstream within fan coils and terminal units that only provide heating to the space served.

+Motors in space-conditioning equipment that comply with Section 403.2.3 or C403.2.12.

+Motors that comply with Section C405.8.

-C403.4..3 Reserved.C403.4..Supply-air temperature reset controls.
+C403.4.4.5 Supply-air temperature reset controls.
 Multiple zone HVAC systems shall include controls that automatically reset the supply-air temperature in response to representative building loads, or to outdoor air temperature.
 The controls shall be capable of resetting the supply air temperature at least 25 percent of the difference between the design supply-air temperature and the design room air temperature.

 Exceptions: